MichielsenM/mesa-summer-school-2023/docs/Index.md

 </div>
 <br>

-whereas if you also include the third example pattern `example_gyre_file2.txt` then the figure should look like this:
+whereas if you also include the third example pattern `example_gyre_file3.txt` then the figure should look like this:

 <div style="align: left; text-align:center;">
     <img src="images/example_period_spacing_patterns_v2.png" width="700" />
 </div>
 <br>

-For sharing the `GYRE` summary files within your group we recommend creating a separate chat in the MESA Summer School 2023 Slack workspace with the members in your group/table.
+**For sharing the `GYRE` summary files within your group** we recommend creating a separate chat in the MESA Summer School 2023 Slack workspace with the members in your group/table.

 Once you are done with the all of the plotting, you can deactivate the conda environment using: